LBreda/instagram_unprotect/README.md

 # Instagram Unprotect
 Instagram unprotect is a Userscript to unprotect Instagram images.
 With Instagram Unprotect, you can right-click Instagram images to download or link them.

-A Userscript is a JavaScript mini-program you can run in your browser to manipulate the content of a web pae.
+A Userscript is a JavaScript mini-program you can run in your browser to manipulate the content of a web page.

 ## How to install
 Userscript need an extension to work in your browser: